The Top Activities and Attractions on Santo

 This smaller, quieter blue hole provides pristine waters perfect for a refreshing dip without the crowds.

-You can access Thar Blue Hole by swimming through the shallow sandy area from Nanda Blue Hole, making it an easy addition to your blue hole adventure.
+You can access Thar Blue Hole by swimming through the shallow sandy area from Nanda/Jackie's/Santo's Blue Hole, making it an easy addition to your blue hole adventure.
 The facility features a jetty and deck area, though they're a bit weathered, adding to the rustic charm of this hidden gem.

 Operated by a different custodian than its famous neighbour, Thar Blue Hole maintains its own character and peaceful atmosphere.